UPPER AUSTRIA

 Upper Austria is located in the north of the country and divided by the Danube.
 Above all, it boasts magical nature: majestic mountains reflected in the crystal-clear lakes of the Salzkammergut, sunny meadows, lush forests, the underground salt mines, the charm of ancient lakeside towns, ancient abbeys, and medieval castles.

-UPPER AUSTRIA: HISTORY OF THE COAT OF ARMS
+UPPER AUSTRIA: COAT OF ARMS' HISTORY

 The modern coat of arms of Upper Austria is a typical example of a "composite" coat of arms .
 It combines an eagle and a red-and-white shield: two symbols whose harmony depended directly on the artist's imagination, the patience of the herald, and the personal preferences of the coat of arms' owner.
 The eagle could have been left proportional but halved, or whole but slightly flattened.
 Ultimately, the decision was made to retain the flattened form.
 In heraldry, as in life, compromise is an art.